borisrepl/boris/README.md

 code base, that will initially come in the form of a rewrite that aims to satisfy some of the feature requests currently outstanding, like intelligent tab-completion, a pluggable API and the ability to use Boris over a network connection/socket.
+The primary focus will be on improving the communication layer between the user interface of Boris (readline) and the REPL backend itself.

 The board I'm looking to get is the one pictured above.
 It's a Tabou Rocket, which is a very good board and retails at just under AUD $2300 in Australia.

-If you'd like to help get me out and sailing that nice-looking piece of equipment, you can send a few bucks my way by Flattring me.
+If you'd like to help get me out and sailing that nice-looking piece of equipment, in return for improving Boris, you can send a few bucks my way by Flattring me.

 <a href="http://flattr.com/thing/1327825/d11wtqboris-on-GitHub"
    target="_blank">